The color palettes that users choose for a website or a brand are very important. Usually, this decision is made lightly, but this is a mistake.

 Finally, don’t forget the basics of color combination and its characteristics.
 With the information in this article, you are ready to create complex charts of the highest quality.

-If you enjoyed reading this article about data visualization color palette examples, you should also check out this one about interactive data visualization.
+If you liked this article about data visualization color palettes, you should check out this article about open source data visualization.